Pre-school Children - Emergency Helpers Program

 - The importance of learning your home address

-Visits by paramedics to child care facilities and primary schools are not currently undertaken, however, from time to time our staff may volunteer to provide presentations in their local area.
+Visits by paramedics to child care facilities and primary schools are undertaken on a limited basis, however, from time to time our staff may volunteer to provide presentations in their local area.
 Our primary focus is the delivery of emergency pre-hospital health care and transport services.

 Listen to the Hooley Dooleys tm 'Zero Zero Zero' Theme Song